FireflyMigration/firefly-doc/50-Technologies/20-Visual-Studio/01-Configuring-Visual-Studio/index.md

-keywords:Symbols for the module 'ENV.dll' were not loaded, VisualStudioTemplates, Templates, VSDropAssist, Class Outline, Extensions, Bundle, visual studio configuration,configure visual studio, visual studio 2019
+keywords:Symbols for the module 'ENV.dll' were not loaded, VisualStudioTemplates, Templates, VSDropAssist, Class Outline, Extensions, Bundle, visual studio configuration,configure visual studio, visual studio 2019,visual studio 2022,2022

 In this document we'll detail how we configure Visual Studio 2022 to make the most out of it while working with large migrated applications.